-The listeners widget displays all listeners that are configured to work on the page you are viewing.
+The Listeners widget displays all BlueConinc listeners that are configured to work on the page you are viewing.
 To the right of each listener is a colored switch.
 This indicates whether the listener is currently active or not.
 To change the status of a listener in the simulation, you can toggle the switch.
 In this case an "s" is displayed in the switch, to indicate that the status that is displayed is only applicable for this simulation.

 A change in the status of a listener is effective at the next page refresh or click.

 Scrolling to the bottom of your listeners widget, you'll see the option to "Show other listeners."
 Clicking on this option displays all the listeners not currently active.
 Listeners that appear under this header in grey are not executed because this page does not match the Where settings of the listener.

 Selecting "Hide other listeners" removes the grey or disabled items from the list again and switches the text back to "Show other listeners."